juanchok12/Concentration-of-Banking/README.md

 ## Methodology

-a) From web scraping HTML tables to CSV files to creating pivot data frames using Python.
+a) From web scraping HTML tables to CSV files to creating pivot data frames using Python:
+    1) Webscraping: I webscraped the Federal Reserve data on large commercial data links and downloaded tables into CSV files.
+    2) Transformation: Cleaned data, normalized to standardize columns and banks names (to avoid repeated bank entities but with different names).
+    3) Pivot: Combined the different data points release per quarter into a master list of all data points using Python.
+From the master database, I then further pivoted other dataframes according to the needs of data visualization.

 ![HTML to CSV to DF](https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/a4d7549b-a649-4b3c-b6da-bbbd2312dd91)